-ConnectME, on the other hand, will deliver new technology which will allow IPTV broadcasts to be radically different from traditional TV broadcast through the integration of Web technology.
+ConnectME, will deliver new technology which will allow web TV, video and IPTV broadcasts to be radically different from traditional TV broadcast and from current video and Web TV offerings through the integration of Web technology.
 Telcos offering services based around ConnectME can expect to profit from the added value of such services over their competitors.
 For such services to exist, the media providers will be enabled by ConnectME to enhance their broadcasts in dynamic, intelligent and customizable fashion.
 Through the ConnectME-enabled analysis and annotation of broadcast material, the set of ConnectME technologies can be used to create added value services without prohibitive manual preparation.
 Media providers can increase market share by offering their content over ConnectME services, winning viewers through the new possibilities enabled to interact with the content.
 The different players in the market - media owner, producer, broadcaster, distributer - may each have specific types of service developed which reflect their intended aims with the content, whether it be education, gaining feedback, building communities, advertising or winning market share.

-Through ConnectME, interaction with television will reach maturity as usage will be based on the content of broadcasts - hence tightly integrated with the viewing context.
+Through ConnectME, interaction with video content will reach maturity as usage will be based on the content of the visual material - hence tightly integrated with the viewing context.
 New and innovative opportunities will arise for stakeholders of different types to reach viewers - and achieve different aims, from education and social cohesiveness to marketing and higher profits.

-Against the background of the overall market trends and the specific opportunities created by ConnectMe technology, the following section highlights exploitation plans on a project partner level.
+Against the background of the overall market trends and the specific opportunities created by ConnectME technology, the following section highlights exploitation plans on a project partner level.